OmSinha07/bookstore-api/README.md

 ### 4. Run the Application
-bash
+bash<br>
 python app.py
 The server will run at:
 http://127.0.0.1:5000

 ### 5. Launch the Frontend
-Open frontend.html in your browser to access the user interface.
+This will open index.html in your browser following that Link.

 API Endpoints
 ```text